On the Santa Fe Trail

 We then drove slowly down to Tulsa, OK through IA and MO.
 The weather was wet and rainy so we didn’t make any prolonged stops except for lunch in Poteau, OK.
 We had originally intended to visit the Cherokee Heritage Center, but we discovered that it was not open on the Sunday that we intended to be there so we changed plans and headed towards southeast OK to Talimena State Park where we camped for 2 nights.
 Contrary to our expectations, this area of the state and of Arkansas is not flat, which provides the height needed for the Talimena Scenic Drive.
 This area is far enough south that there were a few dogwood flowers in bloom as well as some other spring flowers.

 Marring our drive in OK was an unfortunate encounter with a speed trap in a small town.
 The last speeding ticket that I got was in 1968 so it’s been 50 years between tickets.
-The previous one was when I was driving cross-country across NM where the speedlng limit was lower at night than during the day.
+The previous one was when I was driving cross-country across NM where the speed limit was lower at night than during the day.
 So at dusk outside of a small town there was a constant parade of police cars pulling cars over to escort them to the local judge to pay their ticket.

 The other unfortunate incident for us on this trip was an encounter with a deep pothole on a small little-used road in AR.
 We learned two valuable lessons from the pothole.
-First, our new Hyundai Ioniq does not have a spare time.
+First, our new Hyundai Ioniq does not have a spare tire.
 Instead it has a sealant kit that is of no use when there is a large gash in the tire’s sidewall.
 Second, cell phones are equally useless when they are in airplane mode to save battery.

 Fortunately, after about 20 minutes, a car came along that we flagged down and the women let us use their cell phone which did have service to call a service station in a nearby town.
 I was already beginning to look for a flat clear patch of ground on which to pitch our tent for the night.
 About 30 minutes later a tow truck arrived to haul us into town to fix the tire.